merefield/discourse-workflow/README.md

 These are defined for each step when setting up the Workflow.
 Actors can choose to take any available action as each Option is presented as a button on the Topic.

+Actions on a Topic are captured in a Small Action Post to help users understand the journey of the Topic.

 ## Dashboard

-A new Topic Discovery filter "Workflows" on the homepage gives a list of Workflow intances (special workflow topics)
+A new Topic Discovery filter "Workflows" on the homepage gives a list of Workflow instances (special workflow topics)

 You should keep Workflow Categories and ideally tags distinct, so you can also use those to filter for all wofklow instances that are at a particular stage, or have a specific tag.